 Follow these steps to increase the Exchange message size limits on your client access server:

-5. Change the existing value to maxRequestLength="200000" -- this occurs in one place in the Web.Config file.
+- Change the existing value to maxRequestLength="200000" -- this occurs in one place on the Web.Config file.

 For example: